evagabriela/WDI/curriculum/week-02/01-data-vars-arrays/README.md

 ![](assets/indexes.png)

-#### Exercise
+> Exercise: Open the console in Chrome and do the following:

-Declare a variable called villains and assign it an array with the following strings: Cruella, Ursula, Jafar, Captain Hook.
+1. Declare a variable called villains and assign it an array with the following strings: Cruella, Ursula, Jafar, Captain Hook.
-Don't forget single or double quotation marks around your strings and a semicolon at the end of your array.
+2. Don't forget single or double quotation marks around your strings and a semicolon at the end of your array.
-Now type villains and press enter.
+3. Now type villains and press enter.

 Does your array look like this?

 ![](assets/answer1.png)